What is the Leadership Academy Scholarship?

 All full-time undergraduates who have completed at least 1 semester of coursework at Illinois Tech and who have a minimum of 4 undergraduate semesters remaining at Illinois Tech (not counting this current Spring semester) are encouraged to apply for this multi-year, near full-tuition, scholarship-based leadership program.

 Co-terminal semesters do not count toward the minimum undergraduate semester requirement and they are not covered by this scholarship.
 Thus, eligible freshman and sophomores or third-year architecture students are encouraged to apply.

 Recipients of other scholarships are eligible for this scholarship program as well.
 You must have at least a 3.0 cumulative Illinois Tech GPA in order to be eligible.
 Additionally, you must have a completed Illinois Tech faculty/staff nomination form submitted in order for your application to be reviewed.

-- Full-tuition scholarship covering 4 years of the recipient’s undergraduate education.
+- Near full-tuition scholarship covering 4 years of the recipient’s undergraduate education.
 Scholarship extends to a 5th year for Architecture students but does not cover co-terminal programs

 - Applies only to full-time undergraduate students at Illinois Tech